MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/CommonDataService.md

 ## Connect to Common Data Service from Power BI Desktop

 >[!Note]
 > The Power Query Common Data Service connector is mostly suited towards analytics workloads, not bulk data extraction.
-For more information, see [Alternative Common Data Service connections](#alternative-common-data-service-connections)
+For more information, see [Alternative Common Data Service connections](#alternative-common-data-service-connections).

 To connect to Common Data Service from Power BI Desktop: